RobinQu/koa-app-party/README.md

   Create a subclass from current App.
 A `configurator` function will be invoked during constructor call with app instance as current context and other arguments passed to the constructor.

+* App.extend(props)

+  A plain object can be passed to extend the prototype of subclass. `props.init` will be called during constructor call.
+  And a reference to super method (if any), is available as `this.super`.

 * App.design(name, designer)

   Like `App.extend`, but `designer` will be run with the namespace instance as a single argument. `designer` is intended to modify the namespace during the constructor call.